mlazarovits/LearningMachineLearning/_pages/about.md

 author_profile: true

 ---
+Learning Machine Learning aims to bring together scientists from across disciplines for the purpose of discussing, brainstorming and learning about machine learning in science.

 We are a student-led group of machine learners!
 Students, professors, post-docs and more gather weekly to discuss machine learning in various contexts.
 Although mostly physics focused, we love to foster interdisciplinary collaboration.
-Our weekly meetings involve research discussions, journal clubs, tutorials and more!
-If you would like to sign up for our mailing list please fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSeySIEWeEl_0ew6r_0G6py5qhpB1Rf_ZNq6tkmYXE6CvTwBLg/viewform?usp=sf_link).
+Our weekly meetings involve research discussions, journal clubs, tutorials and more.
+If you would like to sign up for our mailing list please fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSdnjaDlG8YXsHUQy8irxLQTR_5hYjTyXsPULF28KGjonhh6_A/viewform?usp=sf_link).

 This group was founded in Spring 2019 by KU graduate student Margaret Lazarovits, along with guidance from her advisor, Professor Chris Rogan.
 They are a part of the particle physics group at the Physics department of the University of Kansas.
 Professor Rogan's research spans a wide variety of projects, including hardware, analysis and phenomenology.